foxfriends/syncat/README.md

 # Colours this file based on the extension
 syncat src/main.rs

-# Uses the bash expansion, colouring each file by its own extension
+# Uses the shell expansion, colouring each file by its own extension
 syncat src/*.rs

 # Colours the file using a specific language
 syncat -l js src/package.json

+# Installs (or updates) all languages listed in the `languages.toml` file
+syncat install

+# Adds all the recommended languages to your `languages.toml` file and then installs
+# the whole file
+syncat install --recommended

+# Installs only a specific entry in the `languages.toml` file
+syncat install rust

+# Uninstalls a language.
+A few points to note:
+# *   The language must still be listed in the `languages.toml` file.
+# *   This does not remove the file from `languages.toml`, only deletes its installation.
+syncat remove rust

+# Show information about all languages listed in `languages.toml`
+syncat list
 ```